IB Geography IA - Some Golden Tips & Trick 🌟

 How to Get a 3

-This parameter evaluates the explanation, rationale, and applicability of the technique or procedures used to examine the specified inquiry, which mainly includes polling and mapping methods, secondary or primary data gathering as applicable.
+This parameter evaluates the explanation, rationale, and applicability of the technique or procedures used to examine the specified inquiry, mainly polling and mapping methods and secondary or primary data gathering as applicable.

 How to Get a 3

-Here, you have to use the best suitable approaches to handle and present the material you have gathered.
-These strategies would be the most successful means of describing the sort of data gathered, and they ought to be used effectively.
-Test statistics (with posterior probability), charts, infographics, mappings, labelled illustrations, grids, and ground drawings are some of the methods that may be used, based on the type of your fieldwork inquiry.
+Here, you must use the best suitable approaches to handle and present the material you have gathered.
+These strategies would be the most successful means of describing the data collected, and they ought to be used effectively.
+Test statistics (with posterior probability), charts, infographics, mappings, labelled illustrations, grids, and ground drawings are some methods that may be used based on the type of your fieldwork inquiry.

-You must also consider the geographical context, the facts gathered, as well as the treatment and presentation of the content.
+It would help if you also considered the geographical context, the facts gathered, and the treatment and presentation of the content.

-This parameter will consider the value of the research conducted, as well as its appropriateness for interpretation in objective criteria D. It also considers if the data segment and structure is adequate; if it employs an adequate variety of methods, and if the presentation adheres to IB's approved norms.
+This parameter will consider the value of the research conducted, and its appropriateness for interpretation in objective criteria D. It also believes if the data segment and structure are adequate if it employs a good variety of methods and if the presentation adheres to IB's approved norms.

 How to Get a 6

-You need to analyze and make sense of the information you acquired in connection to the fieldwork inquiry in the written analysis to prove your level of understanding of the research.
+You need to analyze and make sense of the information you acquired in connection to the fieldwork inquiry in the written analysis to prove your understanding of the research.
 This involves identifying any themes or geographical patterns that emerge from the data.
 Efforts must be made to detect and justify any abnormalities when possible.
-This portion must include both the handling and presentation of the subject as well as the literary evaluation.
+This portion must include the handling and presentation of the subject and the literary evaluation.

-This criterion evaluates the performance of the written analysis, focusing on:
+This criterion evaluates the performance of the written analysis, focusing on the following:

 How to Get an 8

-The results of your fieldwork research should be summarised in the conclusion.
-A precise, succinct explanation must be provided in response to the fieldwork inquiry.
-Additionally, it is fair to mention that your results contradict the initial judgement or assumption you set at first.
+The results of your fieldwork research should be summarised in conclusion.
+A precise, brief explanation must be provided in response to the fieldwork inquiry.
+Additionally, your results contradict the initial judgement or assumption you set at first.